"

 What is the peer-review process?

-1. First, the researcher submits an article for consideration.
+1. A researcher submits an article to a journal.

 1. Abstract: Most articles start with a paragraph called the “abstract,” which very briefly summarizes the whole article.
 Questions you should be able to answer after reading the abstract: